centau/ecr/docs/api/Registry.md

     Creates a new view with the given components.

-    Entities in the view are guaranteed to have *at least all* of the specified components.
+    Entities in the view are guaranteed to have *at least all* of the given components.

-    Views are relatively cheap to create so it is encouraged to construct and throw them away after iteration on the fly.

 ---

 ### track()

-Creates an [`observer`](Observer) which tracks any changes that happen for a given component.
+Creates an [`observer`](Observer) which tracks any changes that occur for a given component.

 - **Type**

     ```lua
-    function Registry:track<T, U...>(totrack: T, includes: U...): Observer<T, U...>
+    function Registry:track<T, U...>(toTrack: T, includes: U...): Observer<T, U...>
     ```

 - **Details**

-    Observers are used to track changes that happen to a given component and grants control over when to track, stop tracking and start tracking again.

-    Only changes made to the first argument specified are tracked, subsequent arguments are only included when iterating just like a `View`.
+    Only changes made to the component as the first argument are tracked, subsequent arguments are only included when iterating just like a `View`.

     The observer will return entities that:

     1. Are assigned the component when they previously did not own it.
-    2. Have the tracked component's value changed.
+    2. Have the component's value changed.

-    An entity must have **all** components specified at the time of iteration to be returned during iteration.
+    3. Have all other components specified at the time of iteration.

-    A history of changes is not kept, the observer will only return entities whose tracked components have been changed with their latest values.

-    When an observer is first created, it treats all current entities with the given component in the registry as newly changed.
+    When an observer is first created, it treats all current entities with the given components in the registry as newly changed.

     > ⚠️ After iterating over an observer and processing the changes, call [`Observer:clear()`](Observer#clear) to clear all changes so you do not reprocess the same changes again.

-- **Example**

-    ```lua
-    local Health = ecr.component() :: number

-    local tracker = registry:track(Health)
-    local entity = registry:create()

-    -- when the entity's health component is set to 100
-    -- the tracker will record that.
-    registry:set(entity, Health, 100)

-    for id, health in tracker:each() do
-        print(health) -- will print 100
-    end

-    -- we clear the currently recorded changes as we have no use
-    -- for them anymore.
-    tracker:clear()
-    ```

 ---

 ### size()

-Returns the current amount of entities in the registry.
+Returns the current amount of valid entities in the registry.

 - **Type**